opensearch-project/sql/docs/user/ppl/cmd/ad.rst

 Description
 ============
-| The ``ad`` command applies Random Cut Forest (RCF) algorithm in ml-commons plugin on the search result returned by a PPL command.
-Based on the input, two types of RCF algorithms will be utilized: fixed in time RCF for processing time-series data, batch RCF for processing non-time-series data.
+| The ``ad`` command applies Random Cut Forest (RCF) algorithm in the ml-commons plugin on the search result returned by a PPL command.
+Based on the input, the command uses two types of RCF algorithms: fixed in time RCF for processing time-series data, batch RCF for processing non-time-series data.

 Fixed In Time RCF For Time-series Data Command Syntax